Religious violence in Odisha: Conversion controversy

 Behind the clashes are long-simmering tensions between equally impoverished groups: the Kandha tribe, who are 80% of the population, and the Pana(ପାଣ).
 Both are original inhabitants of the land.
-The Panas have been converted to Christianity either by offering them money or by exploitation by missionaries or by force of naxalite-maoists.

 Hindu groups have blamed the violence on the issue of religious conversion.
 Conversions have been legislated by the provisions of the Freedom of Religion Acts, replicated in some of the states in India.
 Odisha was the first state of independent India to enact legislation on religious conversions.
 The Orissa Freedom of Religion Act, 1967, stipulates that 'no person shall "convert or attempt to convert, either directly or otherwise, any person from one religious faith to another by the use of force or by inducement or by any fraudulent means"'.
 Hindus claim the Christian missionaries were converting poor tribal people by feeding them beef, which is shirk in Hinduism.

 Hindus have further alleged that the increase in the number of Christians in Odisha has been a result of exploitation of illiteracy and impoverishment and use of black magic by the missionaries and use of force by Naxalists.
 The Census of India shows that Christian population in Kandhamal grew from around 43,000 in 1981 to 117,950 in 2001.